shaheenhyderk/slideon/README.md

 ```

 ##### Standalone
-Download slideon and just add the script file and css file to your website
+Download slideon and just add the script file and css file to your website.

 ```
     <link rel="stylesheet" href="slideon.css"/>